nitroxplunge/bluealliance/bluealliance/README.md

 # bluealliance #

-bluealliance is an node.js wrapper for TheBlueAlliance's web API.
+bluealliance is a node.js wrapper for TheBlueAlliance's web API thaat is optimized for scouting software.